Introduction to Data Collection Methods - Types, Uses, and Steps

 Studying future patterns

 One of the greatest advantages of data collection is that it can be used to predict future trends.
-Trends often tend to repeat in cycles, and with a quality data set and proper analyses, you can predict the upcoming trends.
+Trends often tend to repeat in cycles, and with a quality data set and proper analyses, you can expect the upcoming trends.

 For example, a certain type of clothing will be popular in a certain season, and with the help of this information, you can plan a stock-up accordingly.
 By studying the updates from software and gaming companies, you can manage to sell your hardware products and so on.